James Hardie Announces The Mag - GuruFocus.com

 With a variety of siding styles and textures, the Collection makes it easy to combine carefully thought-through design elements to bring a wow factor to any home.
 The Collection is available in three classic Hardie® siding styles in the United States and Canada:

-- Board-and-Batten: Hardie® Panel in Select Cedarmill® or Smooth textures (size: 4 x 10), paired with Hardie® Trim batten available in Rustic Grain or Smooth textures
+- Board-and-Batten: Hardie%26reg%3B+Panel in Select Cedarmill® or Smooth textures (size: 4 x 10), paired with Hardie® Trim batten available in Rustic Grain or Smooth textures

 James Hardie is a global leader in premium building solutions that offer lasting beauty and endless design possibilities with trusted protection and low maintenance.
 The world’s #1 producer and marketer of high-performance fiber cement and fiber gypsum building solutions, James Hardie offers siding and accessories for every style.
 Hardie® products empower homeowners and building professionals to achieve the home of their dreams.
 The company pioneered the technology of fiber cement building products made from sustainable raw materials and continues to invest in innovation to transform the way the world builds.
 James Hardie operates with an inclusive company culture, and an unwavering commitment to Zero Harm.
 James Hardie employs a diverse global workforce of approximately 5,200 employees across operations in North America, Europe, and Asia Pacific.

-For more information and media resources, visit JamesHardie.com and JamesHardie.com/about-us/media-resources./about-us/media-resources.
+For more information and media resources, visit JamesHardie.com and JamesHardie.com%2Fabout-us%2Fmedia-resources.%2Fabout-us%2Fmedia-resources.
 For investor information, please visit ir.jameshardie.com.au.

 Connect with James Hardie on social media: